 Since in summer, there is daylight 24/7 everything grows 24/7.
 With irrigation, you can grow cabbage as big as a basketball!
 However, what’s great for vegetable and fruits, it’s not for the person who has to mow the law.
 Alaskans mow their lawns twice a week at least. #Alaska #lifestyle Click To Tweet

 Rhubarb grows like crazy.
 The green variety grows best, but your rhubarb cobbler or pie are greenish-brownish instead of red.

 Potatoes grow well.
 My favorite for Rheinischer potato salad are the black potatoes.
 Actually, they are purple on the inside and outside.
 Harvesting them is like an Easter egg hunt in the dark soil.
 Russian fingerlings grow best, sometimes even into hand-like form (see next photo).
 We grow them in pink, white and yellow.
 They are great for pan fried potatoes or in stews or soups.
 Yukon Gold has a yield of 4-5 per seed.
-They are good for Reibekuchen, which is a Cologne specialty of a hash brown, but with spices, onions and eggs.
+They are good for Reibekuchen, which is a Cologne specialty of a hash brown with spices, onions and eggs in them.